diegolax/CSS_360_Project_1/albert_Isection.md

 ## 1. New e-Commerce site:

-An **interative model** would be best.
+An **iterative model** would be best.
 This model would allow for changes between phases.
 This is importnat to the project becasue it should be customizable.
 This could mean new features added which would be better in this type of apporach instead of a rigid
 one like the waterall model.